bcbeidel/programmers-book-club/building-a-storybrand/main.md

 ## Section 1: Why Most Marketing Is A Money Pit

+Two primary mistakes, that muddle the message.

+1. Failing to focus on what will make _the customer_ survive and thrive
+2. You make the customer burn too many calories to understand the offer.

+In short, noise is your enemy.
+Your customer is the hero.
+Don't make them think too hard to understand what you are offering them.

+### Anecdote: Apple And Story

+Apple started with multi-page tech focused writeup for macs, those ads bombed; simplified to the 'Think Different' billboard met with success.

+### Story in a Nutshell

+Every compelling story has a few core components:  A **CHARACTER** who wants something encounters **A PROBLEM** before they can get it.
+At the peak of their despair, A **GUIDE** steps into their lives, gives them a **PLAN**, and **CALLS THEM TO ACTION**.
+That action helps them avoid **FAILURE** and ends in a **SUCCESS**.

+Examples:

+> [Hunger Games] Katniss has to compete in fight to the death tournament.
+Meets Haymitch who teaches her to play the PR game and get sponsors.
+That gives her the edge to survive and avoided death to win.
+> [Star Wars] Luke must defeat the Empire.
+Meets Obiwan Kenobi who teaches him to trust the force.
+That empowers Luke to defeat the Empire avoiding the destruction of the rebellion.

+At every point in these stories, you can answer these questions:

+1. What does the hero want?
+2. Who or what is opposing the hero from getting what they want?
+3. What does the hero's life look like if they do or don't get what they want?

+### The Grunt Test: Testing The CLarity of our message

+In marketing, there are also simple questions that should be answered at all times if we expect customers to engage with our brand.
+If customers can't quickly answer these questions, they will check out...

+1. What do you offer?
+2. How will it make my life better?
+3. What do I need to do to buy it?

 ## Section 2: Building A Storybrand

 ### Section 2.1: A Character